janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 # What problems we had to solve

+- How to authorize to talk with Kubernetes
 - Dynamic creation of urls
 - Waiting for depending services (NSQ)
 - Find the right limits
 - Rewriting urls
 - Updating deployments

+# How to authorize to talk with Kubernetes

+- Create service-account for **qa-deploy**
+- Assign role to be able to create or delete namespaces and deploy PODs (RBAC)
+- How to talk with Kubernetes over *https* (use server_ca.crt)

 # Dynamic creation of urls